Dr. Jekyll and Mr. Hyde (1931 film)

 Dr. Jekyll and Mr. Hyde is a 1931 American pre-Code horror film, directed by Rouben Mamoulian and starring Fredric March, who plays a possessed doctor who tests his new formula that can unleash people's inner demons.
-The film is an adaptation of The Strange Case of Dr Jekyll and Mr Hyde, the 1886 Robert Louis Stevenson tale of a man who takes a potion which turns him from a mild-mannered man of science into a homicidal maniac.
+The film is an adaptation of Strange Case of Dr. Jekyll and Mr. Hyde, the 1886 Robert Louis Stevenson tale of a man who takes a potion which turns him from a mild-mannered man of science into a homicidal maniac.
 The film was a critical and commercial success upon its release.
 Nominated for three Academy Awards, March won the award for Best Actor, sharing the award with Wallace Beery for The Champ.

 Plot

 Dr. Henry Jekyll (Fredric March), a kind English doctor in Victorian London, is certain that within each man lurks impulses for both good and evil.
 He is desperately in love with his fiancée Muriel Carew (Rose Hobart) and wants to marry her immediately.
 But her father, Brigadier General Sir Danvers Carew (Halliwell Hobbes), orders them to wait.
 One night, while walking home with his colleague, Dr. John Lanyon (Holmes Herbert), Jekyll spots a bar singer, Ivy Pierson (Miriam Hopkins), being attacked by a man outside her boarding house.
 Jekyll drives the man away and carries Ivy up to her room to attend to her.
 Ivy tries to seduce Jekyll but, though he is tempted, he leaves with Lanyon.

 When Sir Danvers takes Muriel to Bath, Jekyll begins to experiment with drugs that he believes will unleash his evil side.
 After imbibing a concoction of these drugs, he transforms into Edward Hyde—an impulsive, sadistic, violent, amoral man who indulges his every desire.
 Hyde finds Ivy in the music hall where she works.
 He offers to financially support her in return for her company.
 They stay at her boarding house where Hyde rapes and psychologically manipulates her.
 When Hyde reads in the paper that Sir Danvers and Muriel are planning to return to London, Hyde leaves Ivy but threatens her that he'll return when she least expects it.